 All training, meeting and conference rooms are modern light and airy.
 The largest room the “Gladstone” comfortably seats 190 in both conference style seating and dining layouts.
 Other rooms can accommodate numbers from 5 to 50 and are all accessible to the internet on request.

 Many community groups and other charities use the Hub each week to deliver their services including The Shaw Trust, Cruse Bereavement Care, to name but a few.

 The funding for the Hub project was received from European Regional Development Fund (Obj 2 T), Welsh Assembly Government, Lottery, Vale of Glamorgan Council, Dow Corning, Welsh Development Agency and Welsh Church Act.

-Anthea Clements, YMCA Hub Project Development Manager, was responsible for the project and was acknowledged and rewarded by the Institute of Fundraising as the Best New Fundraiser in the UK 2005 and received the award at the Hilton Hotel, London at the annual awards ceremony.
+Chief Executive Officer and Project Development Manager, Anthea Clements, was responsible for the project and was acknowledged and rewarded by the Institute of Fundraising as the Best New Fundraiser in the UK 2005 and received the award at the Hilton Hotel, London at the annual awards ceremony.

 Colleagues from Barry and four other YMCA organisations were present at the awards in support of Anthea.